tl5915/Nitrox-Analyser/README.md

 Cal.
 High valid if higher than Cal.
 High, 2-point calibration will be available Click 'Calibration %' to change gas for Cal.
-High: default 99% oxygen, can be set to lower percentage Click 'Reset' to reset to default calibration values
+High: default 99% oxygen, can be set to lower percentage Click 'Reset' to reset to default calibration values LED will blink number represent the oxygen percentage to the nearest 10% i.e. 21% 2 blinks, 36% 4 blinks, 80% 8 blinks etc.
+  LED stays off if O2 < 5%, LED stays on if O2 > 95%

 ![XIAO](https://github.com/user-attachments/assets/92628dc2-1203-4df5-9cec-ce2de9f65083)